TPLMaps/TPLMapsAndroidSdkSamples/Maps.md

 }
 ```

-8. **Implement MapView.OnMapReadyCallback** interface with your Activity and use the onMapReady(MapController) callback method to get a handle to the [MapController](https://api.tplmaps.com/api-documentation/com/tplmaps3d/MapController.html) object.
+8. **Implement `MapView.OnMapReadyCallback`** interface with your Activity and use the `onMapReady(MapController)` callback method to get a handle to the [MapController](https://api.tplmaps.com/api-documentation/com/tplmaps3d/MapController.html) object.
 The callback is triggered when the map is ready to be used.
-It provides a non-null instance of MapController.
-You can use the MapController object to set the view options for the map e.g. add a marker.
+It provides a non-null instance of `MapController`.
+You can use the `MapController` object to set the view options for the map e.g. add a marker.
     The method will look like this:

 ```java